Yoga has gained widespread popularity among professional athletes and general public.

-This means yoga is considered equally important as major sports such as football, swimming, squash and chess.
+This means the popular pastime is considered equally important as major sports such as football, swimming, squash and chess.

 The age-old practice in India now sits in the second highest category in the funding hierarchy – High Priority, Priority, General and Others.